shamblett/coap/example/testserver-example/README.md

 	obs
 </mirror>
 ``````
-You can use these as path examples in any testing you do for intance the time path returns as it says the current time and is observable.
+You can use these as path examples in any testing you do for instance the time path returns as it says the current time and is observable.
+The examples in this directory show the usage of each resource.

+To start the server run the net40server.bat file in the testserver directory, the server will use all available local interfaces including localhost
+for both IPV4 and IPV6.